-With the wet weather continuing to set in why not take the whole family on one of the best days out in Lancashire by driving through the most beautiful scenery the Ribble Valley has to offer and hunting out the Pendle Witches?
+This one works whatever the weather!
+Why not take the whole family on one of the best days out in Lancashire by driving through the most beautiful scenery the Ribble Valley has to offer and hunting out the Pendle Witches?

 It all began back in 1612, at a time of political unrest, social superstition, and religious persecution.
 A time when people lived in fear and poverty, and it was not unusual for poorer folk to claim powers of healing and potions, or extorting money through the use of curses and spells.
 A time when the trials and execution of 10 women accused of serial murder by the use of witchcraft evolved into one of the most famous witchcraft trails in history.